Tandysony/blog/_posts/2018-03-26-write-faster-python-code.md

 # 39.6 ms ± 4.99 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)
 ```

-Apparently, the built-in `.sort()` function is `33.1 times faster`.\
+Apparently, the built-in `.sort()` function is `33.1 times faster`.

 Therefore, **when sorting a list, use its built-in `.sort()` function.**

 ## Summary

 Those tips help you writing cleaner and faster python code.
-There are other approaches and tools to optimize performance for very specific topics, but beyond the topic of this subject.
-For example, we can use `prefetch_related`, `select_related` and `Django Debug Toolbar` for optimize a Django app.
-I will write another blog in this regard later.
+There are other approaches and tools to optimize performance for very specific topics, but they beyond the topic of this subject.
+For example, we can use `prefetch_related`, `select_related` and `Django Debug Toolbar` for optimizing a Django app.
+I will write another blog in this regards later.